 Funding is provided through the MITEI Founding and Sustaining Members Program.
 All MIT faculty or research staff with principal investigator privileges are eligible.

-The 2015 - 2016 MIT Energy Initiative Energy Research Seed Fund Program request for proposals (RFP) has just been announced.
-The deadline for applications is Wednesday, December 9, 2015, 8:00pm EST. Click here to see the RFP, or click here to submit on-line.
+The 2015 - 2016 MIT Energy Initiative Energy Research Seed Fund Program request for proposals closed on December 9, 2015.